What are hiccups?

-- Parkinson’s disease (a
+- Parkinson’s disease (a degenerative brain disease)

+Sometimes, a medical procedure can accidentally cause you to develop long-term hiccups.
 They can be caused by procedures used to treat or diagnose other conditions, including:

 - use of catheters to access the heart muscle

 - placement of an esophageal stent to prop open the esophagus

 - bronchoscopy (when an instrument is used to look inside your lungs)

 - tracheostomy (creation of a surgical opening in the neck to allow breathing around an airway obstruction)

-Risk Factors for Hiccups
+Risk factors for hiccups

 Hiccups can occur at any age.
 They can even occur while a fetus is still in the mother’s womb.
 However, there are several factors that can increase your likelihood of developing hiccups.

 You may be more susceptible if you:

 - are male

-emotional responses, ranging from anxiety to excitement
+- experience intense mental or emotional responses, ranging from anxiety to excitement

-(you were put to sleep during surgery)
+- have received general anesthesia (you were put to sleep during surgery)

-- had surgery, especially abdominal
+- had surgery, especially abdominal surgery

 There are numerous options for treating hiccups.
 Typically, a short-term case of hiccups will take care of itself.
 However, the discomfort may make waiting out hiccups unbearable if they last longer than a few minutes.